Skip to content

 - The `collect` function can be used with numeric and string columns.

-- Result column will have an array type.
+- The result column will have an array type.

 """